Your browser is not supported or outdated so some features of the site might not be available.

 6. Best Bridge Camera For Wildlife Photography

-If you like the convenience of an all-in-one camera but want something more capable than the Panasonic LUMIX FZ80, the Sony RX10 IV is one of the best bridge cameras on the market.
-Naturally, you won't get the same image quality or sharpness as with an interchangeable-lens option.
-However, it does have a stacked one-inch sensor that puts it above your average bridge camera.
-The sensor is bigger than most bridge cam sensors—resulting in better image quality than the FZ80, for example—and its stacked design also means a faster readout speed, allowing for quicker burst shooting at up to 24 fps and keeping rolling shutter distortion to a minimum.
+If you prefer the convenience of an all-in-one camera, the Sony RX10 IV is one of the best bridge cameras on the market.
+Naturally, you won't get the same image quality or dynamic range as you would with one of the interchangeable lens options above.
+However, it does have a stacked 1-inch type sensor that puts it above your average bridge camera.
+The sensor is bigger than most bridge cam sensors, resulting in better-than-average image quality, and its stacked design also means a faster readout speed, allowing for burst shooting at up to 24 fps and reduced rolling shutter distortion.

-Its built-in lens is also quite versatile, with a max full-frame equivalent focal length of 600mm, giving you plenty of range for far-off critters.
-On top of that, it has a good autofocus system to track moving wildlife, and its well-constructed, weather-sealed body gives you some peace of mind in adverse weather.
-While interchangeable-lens cameras are the way to go if image quality is your top priority, the convenience of having such a long zoom lens in an all-in-one package makes this a great option for birding and hiking enthusiasts.
+Its built-in lens is also quite versatile, with a max full-frame equivalent focal length of 600mm, giving you plenty of range for far-off wildlife.
+On top of that, it has a good autofocus system to track moving wildlife, and its well-constructed, weather-sealed body gives you some peace of mind in adverse weather conditions.
+While interchangeable lens cameras are the way to go if image quality is your top priority, the convenience of having such a long zoom lens in an all-in-one package makes this a great option for birding and hiking enthusiasts.

 See our review